ShiuRueyAn/Shaping-network-structures-in-evolutionary-games-for-stronger-cooperation/README.md

 # Shaping-network-structures-in-evolutionary-games-for-stronger-cooperation
+This repo contains code, figure, and revision materials for the above study.
+Please contact the corresponding author for any further questions.

-## In FigureA, international scm, and us scm folder:
+## In Figure:
-You will find figures in higher resolution.
+You will find the original figures in our paper

+## In Code:
+You will find programming codes, correspond to each figure.

+Barabási–Albert graph 超連結